unparalleled-js/docs-1/connectors/wrike/create-timelog-action.md

     <tr>
       <td>Timelog tracked hours</td>
       <td>
-        The tracked hours in the timlog record.
+        The tracked hours in the timelog record.
       </td>
     </tr>
     <tr>
       <td>Tracked date</td>
       <td>
-        The data of the new timelog record
+        The date of the new timelog record
       </td>
     </tr>
     <tr>
       <td>Timelog category</td>
       <td>
         Select the category for your timelog.
       </td>
     </tr>
   </tbody>